Lobpua/ddnet-cfg/README.md

 ### Description
 These bindings are custom made, so no swearing.
 Don't forget to back up your bindings or you'll get fucked up.
+Path to your own cfg for backup: "%appdata%/ddnet/settings_ddnet.cfg"